 In 2008, the Geek Feminism Wiki, followed by the Geek Feminism Blog in 2009, constituted an online space for feminists to document incidents of sexism and harassment in the tech industry, FLOSS projects, gaming, comic book fandom, conference rooms and social media (Geek Feminism Wiki, n.d.).
 As Mary Gardiner explains:

 Some women had stories, some women didn’t ….
 Had you asked me in 2003 for troublesome incidents in Free Software ….
 I don’t know that [sic] I would have been able to give you examples of anyone doing anything much wrong.
 A few unfortunate comments about cooking and babies at LUGs, perhaps.
 Things started to change my awareness slowly (Gardiner, 2009).

 Documenting and archiving creates a collective memory, producing counter-narratives that impact how women perceive themselves.
-A relevant example is the \#MeToo hashtag, initially used by civil rights activist Tarana Burke in 2006.
-The hashtag became the symbol of a movement fighting against sexual harassment and assault, gathering women's experiences and stories, spreading them in public spheres and social media channels, creating collective spaces for solidarity, healing, and activism.
-The Ada Initiative, apart from working on anti-harassment policies and advocating for gender diversity, also organised so-called Ally Skills Workshops.
-As described in the website:
+A relevant example is the #MeToo hashtag, initially used by civil rights activist Tarana Burke in 2006.
+The hashtag became the symbol of a movement fighting against sexual harassment and assault, gathering women’s experiences and stories, spreading them in public spheres and social media channels, creating collective spaces for solidarity, healing, and activism.
+The Ada Initiative, besides working on anti-harassment policies and advocating for gender diversity, also organised so-called Ally Skills Workshops.
+As described on the website: